rscotten/workers-jwt/README.md

 ## Node Usage (version 15+)

-Node 15 introduces the [Web Crypto API](https://nodejs.org/api/webcrypto.html).
-When using NextJS, you may need to pass in the native Node `webcrypto` lib to get both SSR and webpack to work during dev mode.
+Node 15 introduces the [Web Crypto API](https://nodejs.org/api/webcrypto.html), so you don't have to pass in `cryptoImpl`.

 ~~~js
 const { getTokenFromGCPServiceAccount } = require('@sagi.io/workers-jwt')